Statistics

 Simulations

 • Simulations are a common method for calculating various statistics of a distribution when an analytical answer is not readily at hand.
-The simiulations corner contains resources related to solving problems using simulation methods.
+The simulations corner contains resources related to solving problems using simulation methods.

 • Resampling is a method for sampling from a given dataset in order to estimate statistics about the distribution that generated the dataset in the first place and includes methods such as jackknife and bootstrap.